-Chestnuts are also gluten free, and can be incorporated into many foods as a gluten free flour substitute.
+Chestnuts are gluten free and can be incorporated into many foods as a gluten-free flour substitute.
 For more information on chestnut nutrition, click here.

 By comparison, all other nuts are very high in fat, as much as 50-60% (almonds, walnuts, etc).
 The American Heart Association promotes a high carbohydrate, low fat, low sodium diet as a principal defense against heart disease.

 CHESTNUTS AS FOOD